Get Low (Zedd and Liam Payne song): Composition

 "Get Low" is a quick-spaced tropical dance, club-pop song that contains light percussion and a lead tropical house synth line.
-Amid sexually-charged lyrics, Payne talks to a potential lover over "buoyant" synths on the chorus.
+Amid sexually charged lyrics, Payne talks to a potential lover over "buoyant" synths on the chorus.

+Zedd began working on the song before he met Payne.
+When he reached out to Payne and the pair started working on the track, Zedd felt that Payne "gave the song a lot of soul and really influenced the song a lot."

 Critical reception

 Writing for Billboard, Sadie Bell felt the song "takes you on a trip to paradise inspired by its house bass and fantastical production."
 Bell wrote that the track feels like "the soundtrack to a summer getaway," with Payne's "mature" pop performance and the song's "sultry" lyrics.
 Jon Blistein of Rolling Stone described the song as "sultry and snappy," and Entertainment Weekly's Nick Roman called it a "sizzling summer jam."
-Much's Allison Bowsher felt the duo has "a bona fide earworm on their hands," where Payne delivered sexually-charged lyrics "with attitude."
+Much's Allison Bowsher felt the duo has "a bona fide earworm on their hands," where Payne delivered sexually charged lyrics "with attitude."
 Writing for Spin, Rob Arcand called it a "stomping summer house jam sure to conquer radio airwaves near-immediately" where Payne "croons with a steady swagger bigger than any of his work with One Direction."
 Erin Jensen for USA Today opined although the lyrics lack "depth," the "catchy summer anthem" has a "very danceable" beat, serving as a "perfect soundtrack for a day at the pool or a night at the club."
 Mike Neid of Idolator criticized the lack of "a drop or some heavier bass," while Joe Anderton of Digital Spy opined the tropical-pop vibe is "not exactly revolutionary."

+Music video

+A music video for "Get Low" was released on 19 September 2017, directed by Andrew Donoho.

+The video was filmed in the streets of London, showing the pair travelling to various locations including Trafalgar Square, Oxford Street and Convent Garden.

 Track listing

 Remix

-On September 22nd, in the same year, an official remix was released was released by DJ Kuuro.
-Another remix was released on Soundcloud in December by DJ Big Z.
+On September 22, in the same year, an official remix was released was released by DJ Kuuro.
+Another remix was released on SoundCloud in December by DJ Big Z.